UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope.md

 When entered ( or copy/pasted) to the command line Kaleidoscope will print out the following:
 >[!NOTE]
 >This example uses features of the language only enabled/discussed in Chapter 6 of the tutorial.
->The runtime from earlier chapters will generate errors trying to parse this code.
+>The runtime from chapters 3-5 will generate errors trying to parse this code.

 ```shell
 Ready>mandel(-2.3, -1.3, 0.05, 0.07);